Saturday's Scottish gossip

 Brendan Rodgers shoots down claims he demanded a huge transfer war chest before agreeing his return to Celtic, saying the club "will reach out and spend what they possibly can within the model".
 (Scottish Sun)

+Striker Albian Ajeti and his agent have so far rejected an offer from Celtic to pay up a percentage of the remaining year on his contract.
+(Daily Mail, print edition)

-Peterborough have rejected Hearts' first offer for defender Frankie Kent, says director of football Barry Fry but the 27-year-old has made it clear he want to switch to Tynecastle.
+Peterborough have rejected Hearts' first offer for defender Frankie Kent, says director of football Barry Fry, but the 27-year-old has made it clear he want to switch to Tynecastle.
 (Daily Record)

 Hibernian boss Lee Johnson is confident Will Fish will be back on loan at Easter Road by the end of next week as the defender remains with Manchester United.
 (Scotsman)